courtney-palmer/cs480Group/PA11/README.md

 Christine Vaughan

 ## NOTES
-make a christas tree shaped peg setup, as time progresses more disks will appear at a time.
-Maybe some fall faster than others (change weights), We want to delete disks when they disappear from the screen, add an invisible top to the board, Could change the angle of the board life system or a timer based system want scoring
+make a christas tree shaped peg setup <br/>
+as time progresses more disks will appear at a time<br/>
+Maybe some fall faster than others (change weights)<br/>
+We want to delete disks when they disappear from the screen<br/> add an invisible top to the board<br/>
+Could change the angle of the board<br/>
+life system or a timer based system<br/>
+scoring<br/>

 ## Project Description
 For our final project, we built a disk drop game.